 5 Ways Your Healthy Marriage Impacts your Children

 Taking an online marriage course can do wonders for fortifying your relationship.
-By taking a marriage course you will learn how to deepen your communication skills and work as a team.
+By taking a marriage course, you will learn to deepen your communication skills and work as a team.
 Not only does this benefit your marriage, but it also promotes a happy home for your children.

-Here are 5 ways you can build love in your marriage and 3 benefits these practices have for your children.
+Here are five ways to build love in your marriage and three benefits these practices have for your children.

 1. Set a good example in partnership